 However, technology doesn’t have to be a complete overhaul of your processes.
 Rather, you can ease into it with a simple construction software with a time-tracking solution that simplifies payroll and scheduling, for example, and then gradually increases to include job management in construction, GPS tracking, and reporting.

 The most important thing is to invest in a technology that has five-star customer support so you’re not left hanging when you have questions or need help.
 The right company will understand construction needs that are unique from other industries.

 Once you have your contract and understand what your customer expects, make sure you don’t compromise on materials.
 Check that all materials incorporated into the structures and buildings meet the quality requirements and the project specifications.
 Ensure that you order materials of the correct specifications.

 For example, make sure your electrician knows what type of Romex to bring for the specific job they’re doing.
 Check the materials when they arrive to ensure that they aren’t damaged and that they’re of the correct specification.

-4. Ensure Safety and Compliance
+4. Ensure safety and compliance

-Not only do proper safety and compliance policies keep your workers safe, but they prevent inadequate work or improper work from being done on your project.
+Not only do proper safety and compliance policies keep your workers safe, but they also prevent inadequate work or improper work from being done on your project.
 For example, a tired worker is more likely to take a shortcut here and there - or even forget something entirely - so use a reliable time-tracking method to ensure they take the required breaks and don’t do too much overtime.

-5. Check and Check Again
+5. Check and check again

 The old saying, “If you want something done right, do it yourself,” can’t apply to owner/managers on-site, all the time.
 You have your hands full with tons of other things to do from paperwork to new job estimates.